Raja of Stances

-“Why should the tribal people remain silent when they are being brought to their knees in the dark room of helplessness, and their legacy is being uprooted?
-Why should they alone seek non-violent means of protest?” - Rajaraman Sundaresan
+“Why should the tribal people remain silent when they are being brought to their knees in the dark room of helplessness, and their legacy is being uprooted?” - Rajaraman Sundaresan

 Rajaraman Sundaresan, a 29-year-old freelance journalist, is driven by the sharp-edged questions that he puts forward.
 While most of the mainstream media, being puppets to the corporates, remain silent on the issues in the tribal regions; Raja takes the voice of tribal people to the outside world, conveying the stories of survival and annihilation which has become a part of their lives.
 "Every human being has a guise.
 I sometimes wear a journalist's mask and sometimes an activist’s," says Raja.
 Moreover, he sees all tribal movements as learning centres.
 Raja believes that a child from a tribal area can gain more knowledge from the movements than they can from school.
 “I too am learning from every tribal act of dissent."
 Raja adds.